Cavity magnetron: Heating

 Magnetron from a microwave oven with magnet in its mounting box.
 The horizontal plates form a heat sink, cooled by airflow from a fan.
 The magnetic field is produced by two powerful ring magnets, the lower of which is just visible.
+The upper stub is inserted into a short rectangular waveguide as transmission line to propagate the electromagnetic energy generated by the magnetron into the microwave's cooking chamber.
 Almost all modern oven magnetrons are of similar layout and appearance.

 In microwave ovens, the waveguide leads to a radio-frequency-transparent port into the cooking chamber.
 As the fixed dimensions of the chamber and its physical closeness to the magnetron would normally create standing wave patterns in the chamber, the pattern is randomized by a motorized fan-like mode stirrer in the waveguide (more often in commercial ovens), or by a turntable that rotates the food (most common in consumer ovens).

-An early example of this application was when British scientists in 1954 used a microwave oven to resurrect cryogenically frozen hamsters.

 Lighting

 In microwave-excited lighting systems, such as a sulfur lamp, a magnetron provides the microwave field that is passed through a waveguide to the lighting cavity containing the light-emitting substance (e.g., sulfur, metal halides, etc.).
 Although efficient, these lamps are much more complex than other methods of lighting and therefore not commonly used.

 More modern variants use HEMTs or GaN-on-SiC power semiconductor devices instead of magnetrons to generate the microwaves, which are substantially less complex and can be adjusted to maximize light output using a PID controller.